nerlfield/tg-rss/README.md

 - The channel is public or you've joined it
 - Keywords (if configured) match the post content
 - The post has text content (media-only posts need text/caption)
+- Posts are within the FEED_DAYS limit (default: 7 days)

 ## Security Notes